rmsk2/Hello_Foenix256_Jr/README.md

 file with `bload "hello.bin", $4000`.
 Finally execute it using `call $4000`.

-Using the SD card is satisfactory for distributing finished programs but during dvelopmemt it does not feel very sustainable to switch a card dozens of times in a few hours.
+Using the SD card is satisfactory for distributing finished programs but during dvelopmemt it does not feel very sustainable to switch a card dozens of times in a few hours over days or weeks.
 Another way to transfer a binary to the F256 Jr. is to upload it to the board via the USB debug port.
 In the picture linked above this port can be found between the power supply socket and the power on pin header and it uses the mini USB form factor.

 For uploading software to the board the tool [FoenixMgr](https://github.com/pweingar/FoenixMgr) can be used.
 Via `FoenixMgr` it is possible to write a program into the RAM of your F256 Jr. from your development